-Trade optimism drives Wall Street to record levels
+Wall Street hits record high as trade hopes rise

-(Reuters) - U.S. stocks hit record levels on Thursday after President Donald Trump tweeted that the United States was “very close” to a trade deal with China and on a report that U.S. trade negotiators had offered to cancel a fresh round of tariffs on Chinese goods.
+(Reuters) - Wall Street hit record levels on Thursday after President Donald Trump tweeted that the United States was “very close” to a trade deal with China and on a report that U.S. trade negotiators had offered to cancel a fresh round of tariffs on Chinese goods.

 The three main indexes opened lower but quickly gained ground after Trump’s statement, which comes just days before the tariffs go into effect on Dec.
 15.